 The colourfully adorned King Vulture looks almost like some Mayan god, and appropriately it is a bird we should see on the Lacandon tour.
 Photo: Steve Howell

-Not so many years ago, a visit to Mexico’s Lacandon rainforest and the Maya ruins of Bonampak and Yaxchilan was a major undertaking.
+Not so many years ago, a visit to Mexico’s Lacandon rainforest and the Maya ruins of Bonampak and Yaxchilán was a major undertaking.
 Today, with new paved roads and new lodges, the Lacandon is surprisingly easy to visit.
-Scarlet Macaws, Great Curassows, Howler Monkeys, hawk-eagles, and perhaps even a Tapir or Jaguar can be seen amid spectacular rain forest, home to the lowland Maya civilization.
+Scarlet Macaws, Great Curassows, howler monkeys, hawk-eagles, and perhaps even a tapir or jaguar can be seen amid spectacular rain forest, home to the lowland Maya civilization.

-The region lies in the watershed of the Usumacinta (‘sacred monkey’) River, which served the Maya as a network of water highways for commerce, war, and cultural exchange; sites such as Yaxchilan lie along the Usumacinta itself, while Bonampak (unknown to westerners until 1946) lies along the Lacanja River, a tributary of the Usumacinta.
+The region lies in the watershed of the Usumacinta (“sacred monkey”) River, which served the Maya as a network of water highways for commerce, war, and cultural exchange; sites such as Yaxchilán lie along the Usumacinta itself, while Bonampak (unknown to westerners until 1946) lies along the Lacanja River, a tributary of the Usumacinta.

-Days 4-5: From Las Guacamayas we’ll head to the small town of Frontera Corozal, overlooking the mighty Usumacinta River, still an artery of local travel and commerce.
+Days 2-4: We’ll head into the Lacandon region, birding along the way, and reach Frontera Corozal, overlooking the mighty Usumacinta River.
+This river is still an artery of local travel and commerce.
 Based in Corozal we’ll visit the renowned Maya archaeological sites of Yaxchilán and Bonampak, reminders of a civilization that melted into the forest.
 To reach Yaxchilán we’ll take a boat down the Usumacinta, with Mexico on our left bank, Guatemala on the right, and handsome King Vultures sailing overhead - unconcerned by human boundaries, past or present.
 Birds such as White Hawk and Lovely Cotinga may distract us from the ruins at Bonampak, home to the famous painted figures, remarkably well preserved in a spectacular temple surrounded by luxuriant forest.
 Mixed-species forest flocks here will entertain with antvireos, antwrens, woodcreepers, flycatchers, tanagers, and migrant warblers.
 And almost everywhere we go, the sound of howler monkeys is a constant background (at times foreground!) companion.
 Nights in Frontera Corozal.

 Day 9: The tour concludes this morning in Villahermosa.